LinkedListCues/DiscussionWeek8/prompt.md

 Skeleton code has been given to you.
 The heap should afford the following methods in its API:

 - `int Peek`, which returns the root if the heap is non-empty and throws an exception otherwise
-- `void ExtractMax`, which removes and returns the root if the heap is non-empty and throws an exception otherwise
+- `int ExtractMax`, which removes and returns the root if the heap is non-empty and throws an exception otherwise
 - `void AddElement(integer key)`, which adds the element to the heap if it is not full and throws an exception otherwise

 Write unit tests for the following edge cases: